SUSE/pcw/README.md

 [vault.namespace.XXX]
 # XXX is the name of a namespace given in vault.namespaces
-# provider should be ec2, azure or csp
+# provider should be ec2, azure or gcp
 providers = csp1[, csp2]...

 [ec2]